vsanthanam/ScoreFive-2/README.md

 $ cd path/to/repo
 $ ./sftool bootstrap
 ```
-> *Warning*: If you get gatekeeper errors from macOS, navigate to `path/to/repo/bin/` and right click on the included binaries and click "open".
+> *Warning*: If you get gatekeeper errors from macOS, navigate to `path/to/repo/bin/` and right click on the included binaries and click "open" on the offending binary.
 This will tell the OS that you're okay to run them.

 3. Finally, you can generate the Xcode projects with `./sftool`